AlexisHutin/BBS_Tech_Test/README.md

 ## Set up
 Before something else you'll need to follow [this guide](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started).
-To use the Instagram API you need an app and a token.
+To use the Instagram API, you need an app and a token.
-With this app you can fetch pictures from the tester account only, because meta don't let you fetch from other's user accounts if you don't verify your app.
+With this app you can fetch pictures from the tester account only, because meta doesn't let you fetch from other's user accounts if you don't verify your app.

 Then, you have to put your tester user token in the .env file like that :
 ```INSTAGRAM_TOKEN='YOUR TOKEN'```